itscodenation/curriculum-22-23/FLW II/units/midYearUnit/README.md

-# Mid Year Unit: Mid-Year
+# Unit 3: Mid-Year

 ## Overview

-In this unit, students will be able to demonstrate their technical ability by participating in a HackerRank challenge and work on their portfolios.
+In this unit, students will be able to demonstrate their technical ability by participating in a HackerRank challenge.
+They will have a chance to attend a panel on careers and tech and to present their Unit 2 projects as well!

 ## Sessions